-Here’s what we know about ‘Succession‘ season four
+'Succession' star Brian Cox suggests season four may be the show's last

 Will season four be the final season?

+While each season seems to get better and better, Brian Cox has stated that the cast and crew don’t want the show to “overstay its welcome“.
+Recently, the Logan Roy actor suggested the series may not continue beyond a fourth season, admitting that the entire cast are yet to renew their contracts.

-Every season seems to be more successful.
-Sure, writer Georgia Pritchett said last year: “I think the maximum would be five seasons, but possibly more like four.”
-And more recently, creator Jesse Armstrong admitted that he doesn’t think the show “should go on forever”.
+On top of this, writer Georgia Pritchett said last year: “I think the maximum would be five seasons, but possibly more like four.”
+Creator Jesse Armstrong also recently admitted that he doesn’t think the show “should go on forever”.
 However, he also said they’re “still having fun at the moment”, suggesting they’re not done with Succession just yet.

 How did season three end?